Ologies Series: Interactive Fantasy Encyclopedias

 Egyptology

-Egyptology: Search for the Tomb of Osiris (2004) by “Emily Sands” – edited by Dugald Steer, illustrated by Nghiem Ta, Ian P Andrew, Nick Harris and Helen Ward
+Egyptology: Search for the Tomb of Osiris (2004) by “Emily Sands” – edited by Dugald Steer, illustrated by Nghiem Ta, Ian P. Andrew, Nick Harris and Helen Ward

 The book is supposedly the journal and scrapbook of Emily Sands from 1926, an Egyptologist who, with a team, is trying to find the tomb of Osiris.
 The original journal was supposedly delivered to the Press by her great-niece.
 According to the book, they may have actually found the tomb, but in doing so they disappeared never to be seen again.
-Movable ephemera in the book include a piece of mummy cloth, a booklet on hieroglyphs and a working board game.

 → Buy US edition from Amazon | B&N | Blackwells | Abes | eBay

-→ Buy UK edition from Amazon | Waterstones | Blackwells | Foyles | Abes | eBay
+→ Buy Amazon | Waterstones | Blackwells | Abes | eBay

 Also in the series: